zoranlj/expense-analyzer/README.md

 ## 💾 Data Import Guide

-1. Export your transactions from Intesa Bank in Excel format
+1. Export your transactions from your bank in Excel format
 2. Click the upload icon in the app's toolbar
 3. Select your Excel file
 4. The app will automatically: